-The major may be fulfilled in a variety of ways at Wheaton.
-Most students elect a traditional major by the end of the sophomore year from among more than 36 approved choices.
-Wheaton also offers a number of approved interdisciplinary majors, such as international relations, neuroscience, women's studies, American studies, mathematics and economics, and religion and philosophy.
+The major may be fulfilled in a variety of ways at Wheaton College.
+Most students elect a traditional major by the end of the sophomore year from among more than 40 approved choices.
+Wheaton also offers a number of approved interdisciplinary majors, such as international relations, neuroscience, women's and gender studies, American studies, mathematics and economics, and religion and philosophy.
 The requirements for each of these majors are available on line:

 As you plan for the fall semester, bear in mind that some majors benefit from an early start.
 If you have a potential major in mind, check here for course recommendations by major.